Continuations Without Memory Allocation

-One of the best features of futures (or promises, depending on your language background) is the ability of composing them through asynchronous continuations.
-Example:
+One of the main advantages of future (or promise, depending on the language used) is the ability to compose them via asynchronous continuations.
+Consider an example:

 // pseudocode